-Action plan Stakeholder Current status with action plan for Remark agency implementation 1.
+Action plan Stakeholder agency Current status with action plan for implementation Remark 1.
 A dedicated coal transport corridor to be constructed in Ib Valley coalfields to control SPM in ambient air and traffic congestion.
 Mahanadi Coal Fields Ltd for operating and future coal mines in Ib Valley area and other suitable stake holder A scheme for dedicated coal transportation has been prepared in consultation with IIT Khargapur.
 The scheme is under approval of Competent Authority. (i) Lajkura to Mine No.3 (3.7Km + 1 Bridge) (ii) Bundia to NH-200 (12.54Km-4 lane, 0.92Km-2lane) (iii) All coal transport road within and outside of ML area with life more than 5 years shall be concreted.
 Total estimated cost: 272Cr.
 Coal transportation through this road corridor is expected to be 20%.
 The Action Point is partially implemented.
 As reported by MCL the project required retendering for Bundia to NH-10.
-2. Creation of reservoir for storage of mine drainage water and run off which can be used for industrial purpose for water conservation MCL and Hindalco Industries Limited (Formerly INDAL) Water reservoirs have been created in 5 opencast mines and 4 underground mines of MCL and water is being used for their own domestic consumption and other industrial activities.
+2. reservoir for storage of mine drainage water and run off which can be used for industrial purpose for water MCL and Hindalco Industries Limited (Formerly INDAL) Water reservoirs have been created in 5 opencast mines and 4 underground mines of MCL and water is being used for their own domestic consumption and other industrial activities.
 These storage reservoirs help in water conservation.
 Complied and to be continued in future.
-3. Use of surface miner for coal mining purpose.
-At least 60% coal in this area to be produced by surface miner technology for control of particulate matter in ambient air.
-MCL A total of 14 Nos of Surface Miners engaged for coal production for 2014-15.
+3. conservation Use of surface miner for coal mining purpose.
+At least 60% coal in this area to be produced by surface miner technology for control of particulate matter MCL A total of 14 Nos of Surface Miners engaged for coal production for 2014-15.
 For the FY 2013-14 out of total production of 35.252 Million Tons 29.292 Million tons of coal (83.09 %) has been produced through Surface Miner.
 Similarly for the FY 2014-15 out of total production of 40.752 Million Tons 38.535 Million tons of coal (94.55%) has been produced through Surface Miner.
 Complied.
-4. MCL & Hindalco Industries Limited (Formerly INDAL) Concurrent mine filling is not possible in active mine due to safety reasons as reported.
+4. in ambient air.
+Adoption of concurrent mine filling with dry ash from the thermal power plants to facilitate concurrent ash disposal.
+MCL & Hindalco Industries Limited (Formerly INDAL) Concurrent mine filling is not possible in active mine due to safety reasons as reported.
 This action point could not be implemented due to associated technical difficulties.